-When you select TLS as the trunk transport protocol for BYOC Premises or BYOC Cloud, you can create secure trunks.
-More specifically, secure trunks for BYOC allow remote VoIP endpoints to communicate with Genesys Cloud securely using SIP TLS (SIPS) and Secure RTP (SRTP).
+When you select TLS as the trunk transport protocol for BYOC Cloud or BYOC Premises, you can create secure trunks using TLS over TCP.
+Secure trunks for BYOC allow remote VoIP endpoints to communicate with Genesys Cloud securely using SIP TLS (SIPS) and Secure RTP (SRTP).
 Secure VoIP calls protect both the control (signaling) and the media (audio) of the call.

 For more information, see Choose a trunk transport protocol.